 Ingrid Backstrom is considered to be one of the most influential professional big mountain skiers in the world.
 She has appeared in 9 Matchstick Productions movies, three Warren Miller Entertainment Films, ‘All.I.Can.’ by the Rocky Mountain Sherpas, the documentary Steep, and has won Powder Magazine’s ‘Best Female Performance’ five times.
 She considers herself extremely fortunate that skiing has taken her all around the globe, including Pakistan, Antarctica, Greenland, and first descents in Baffin Island and on 20,000ft.
 Reddomaine Peak in China.
 She has completed an AIARE L1 course.

 Jackie Paaso has been a professional skier and a member of the Squaw Valley Freeride Team since 2009.
-She spends the majority of her winters competing on the Freeride World Tour and has many notable results like winning the 2010 Squaw Tram Face event and the 2012 Chamonix event.
-This past spring she filmed with Warren Miller Entertainment for their 2012 movie “Flow State” exploring the Norwegian Arctic.
+She spends the majority of her winters competing on the Freeride World Tour and has many notable results like winning the 2010 Squaw Tram Face event and the 2012, 2014 Chamonix event.
+She filmed with Warren Miller Entertainment for their 2012 movie “Flow State” exploring the Norwegian Arctic.
 Jackie has been expanding her knowledge of big mountains and avalanche terrain all over the world.
-She has completed an AIARE L1 course.
+Recently she was named one of ESPN’s top 50 Females in Action Sports along with Ingrid, Michelle and Elyse.
+She has completed an AIARE L1 and L2 course.

-Michelle Parker is a 25 year old professional skier who was born and raised in Squaw Valley and has been a member of the Squaw Valley Freeride Team since 2006.
-She films with Matchstick Productions and is featured in the latest film ‘Superheroes of Stoke’, whereupon this past fall she was awarded IF3’s ‘Best Female Performance’.
-Michelle is addicted to chasing winter in both the Northern and Southern Hemispheres and spends most of her time in the mountains skiing, climbing, hiking, and biking.
+Michelle Parker is a 27 year old professional skier who was born and raised in Squaw Valley and has been a member of the Squaw Valley Freeride Team since 2006.
+After competing in X Games events for Slopestyle and Halfpipe Michelle turned her focus on filming with Matchstick Productions and is featured in the latest film ‘Superheroes of Stoke’, whereupon she was awarded IF3’s and Powder Awards ‘Best Female Performance’.
+Michelle is addicted to chasing winter in both the Northern and Southern Hemispheres and has spent the past 8 summers guiding in Argentina.
+Michelle spends most of her time in the mountains skiing, climbing, and mountain biking.
+She is on the board for High Fives Non-profit, is an ambassador for both Alpine Initiatives and Climate Reality, and has raised over $18,000 for the Sarah Burke Foundation.
+Philanthropy is equally as important to her as she see’s skiing as an outlet to inspire and create a positive change.
 She has completed an AIARE L1 course.

 Sherry McConkey is an outdoor enthusiast who has been teaching yoga for seven years.
 She is a certified Anusara teacher, a form of yoga that focuses on alignment.
 Anusara is great for athletes to help with restorative stretching/yoga whereupon your body can heal, gain strength, clear the mind, and ultimately enhance your athletic performance.
 Sherry is also the founder of the Shane McConkey Foundation, a Tahoe non-profit organization.
 Sherry is in the process of completing her AIARE L1 course.